Linguistic development of Genie: Scientific value

-Some of the scientists who worked with Genie, including Jay Shurley, concluded based on non-linguistic evidence that she had been mentally retarded from birth, and argued this rendered it impossible to be completely certain about the utility of studying her language acquisition.
+Some of the scientists who worked with Genie, including Jay Shurley, concluded based on non-linguistic evidence that she had been intellectually disabled from birth, and argued this rendered it impossible to be completely certain about the utility of studying her language acquisition.
 During his sleep studies Shurley observed, among a few other persistent abnormalities in her sleep, a highly elevated number of sleep spindles, which are characteristic of people born with severe retardation.
 However, the linguists who studied Genie firmly believed that she possessed at least average intelligence at birth, and argued that the abuse and isolation she suffered during her childhood had left her functionally retarded.
 Curtiss specifically noted that some of Genie's linguistic capabilities, such as her clear ability to distinguish gender in her speech, were very atypical of someone with congenital retardation.
 Other linguists analyzing Genie's case, including Steven Pinker, have concurred with Curtiss' position.

 The scientists acknowledged that Genie's extreme emotional difficulties may have contributed to delaying her acquisition and willingness to use a few specific pieces of grammar, and may have partially explained her very tacit demeanor when she began receiving care.
 Nonetheless, in Curtiss and Fromkin repeatedly maintained that her emotional profile could not have impeded her ability to acquire language; they pointed out that she had clearly progressed in other aspects of her psychological development and was generally happy during their testing, and argued it was extremely implausible that emotional difficulties could interfere with her grammar acquisition without affecting her ability to learn vocabulary.
 Several linguists, including Pinker and Derek Bickerton, accepted Curtiss and Fromkin's assessment while a few, including Stephen Laurence, questioned it but considered her case highly valuable.
 Other linguists, including Geoffrey Sampson, argued that the severity of her emotional difficulties made this extremely implausible and therefore negated much of the scientific significance ascribed to her case.